awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ivs-streamkey.md

 # AWS::IVS::StreamKey<a name="aws-resource-ivs-streamkey"></a>

-The `AWS::IVS::StreamKey` resource creates a stream key for the specified channel\.
+The `AWS::IVS::StreamKey` resource specifies an Amazon IVS stream key associated with the referenced channel\.
 Use a stream key to initiate a live stream\.

 ## Syntax<a name="aws-resource-ivs-streamkey-syntax"></a>